swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh/index.md

 "a"
 ```

-In other words, the using the string "a" as input will break the property.
+In other words, simply using the minimal string "a" as input will break the property.

 ### Checking the rle_allChars implementation